grnet/synnefo/docs/astakos-api-guide.rst

 |

 The request body is a json formatted dictionary containing a list with uuids and another list of displaynames to translate.
+If instead of list null is passed then the response contains the information for all the system users (For discretion purposes this behavior is **not** exposed in the respective call of the User API).

 Example request content: